 Jamie Price, Executive Director, left the ranks of Fortune 500 America in 1997 with the intention of creating positive change in our world.
 Since then she has worked to establish the Tools for Peace™ and American Foundation for Tibetan Cultural Preservation.
 Jamie is the Chief Editor of the Tools for Peace Personal Mandala Workbook.

 Arun Storrs, Executive Assistant, received a BA from Yale in Ethnicity, Race, and Migration and Theater Studies.
 Working in various capacities for domestic and international non-profits in Nepal, Tunisia, Botswana, Kenya, The Dominican Republic and America, Arun is passionate about serving youth, women, and POC communities.

-Loren Witcher TFP Program Manager, Camp Director, and Lead Facilitator, BFA, RISD.
+Loren Witcher, Former Program Director, BFA, RISD.
 Loren has been implementing and co-developing the SB&T curriculum for over a decade.
-He has extensive experience teaching in middle and high school classrooms, including low-income and at-risk student populations, and has led workshops with university and graduate students as well as professional adults.
-Loren has studied and practiced meditation under the guidance of Lama Chodak Gyatso Nubpa since 1998.
+He has extensive experience teaching in middle and high school classrooms, including low-income and at-risk student populations, leads workshops with university and graduate students as well as professional adults.
+Loren has studied and practiced meditation under the guidance of Tools for Peace founder Lama Chodak Gyatso Nubpa since 1998.